4 Surveys

 One of the expectations of program review is that stakeholder groups will be consulted, including: students and faculty, and alumni and employers (as appropriate).
 For each stakeholder group, there are survey templates that act as a starting point.
 Program review teams may add questions to the surveys to capture the specific needs of their program(s).

-The Curriculum Governance Officer, in the Office of Quality Assurance, builds and distributes program review surveys in consultation with the program review teams.
-SurveyMonkey is the survey platform used at our university; however, there are a variety of user-friendly platforms that can be used to create online surveys.
+A support person builds and distributes program review surveys in consultation with the program review teams.
+In the past, we have used SurveyMonkey; however, there are a variety of user-friendly platforms that can be used to create online surveys.

 Instructions for Program Review Teams